-- (8) Development proposals which include external lighting should ensure that: - a) Proposed lighting schemes are the minimum required for public safety and security; - b) There are no unacceptable adverse impacts on neighbouring or nearby properties; - c) There is no unacceptable adverse impact on the surrounding countryside; - d) There is no dazzling or distraction to road users including cyclists, equestrians and pedestrians; - e) Road and footway lighting meets the County Council's adopted standard; and - f) There is no unacceptable adverse impact on wildlife, habitats or habitat features.
+(8) Development proposals which include external lighting should ensure that:

+a) Proposed lighting schemes are the minimum required for public safety and security; b) There are no unacceptable adverse impacts on neighbouring or nearby properties;

+c) There is no unacceptable adverse impact on the surrounding countryside;

+d) There is no dazzling or distraction to road users including cyclists, equestrians and pedestrians;

+e) Road and footway lighting meets the County Council's adopted standard;

+f) There is no unacceptable adverse impact on wildlife, habitats or habitat features;

+g) Light pollution will be minimised by following the latest guidance of the Institute of Lighting Professionals; and h) Appropriate technologies will be used to minimise the energy usage required and carbon generated.
+This may include the energy source, bulb, daylight or movement sensors, or timers.

-Reasoned Justification
+Reasoned justification